WeblateOrg/weblate/docs/formats.rst

 JSON format is used mostly for translating applications implemented in Javascript.

+Weblate currently supports several variants of JSON translations:

+* Simple key / value files.
+* Files with nested keys.
+* The i18next files with support for plurals.

 JSON translations are usually monolingual, so it is recommended to specify base file with English strings.